University of Waterloo: Affiliated institutions

 The university also includes three semi-autonomous affiliated colleges and a federated university.
 Conrad Grebel University College is a Mennonite university college that was chartered in 1961 and is religiously affiliated with the Mennonite Church Eastern Canada.
 Renison University College is an Anglican university college chartered in 1959; it entered an affiliation with the University of Waterloo in 1960 and is religiously affiliated with the Anglican Church of Canada.
 St. Jerome's University is a Roman Catholic university, founded in 1865, which entered into a federation with the University of Waterloo shortly after the provincial government granted it university status in 1959.
 United College is a university college founded by members of the United Church of Canada in 1962.
 However, United now operates independently from the United Church, without any formal or legal relationship.

-The three colleges and federated university are all within the University of Waterloo's main campus and operate their own residences.
-Students of these affiliated colleges and federated university are also academically integrated with the University of Waterloo.
-Students who study at any of them are also considered registered students of the University of Waterloo; with students from the federated universities able to enrol in classes and faculties, and graduate as a student from the University of Waterloo.
-Regardless of the affiliated colleges and federated university's religious affiliations, enrolment is not restricted based on the student's religious beliefs.

 Finances

 The university completed the 2014–2015 academic year with revenues of $936.240 million and expenses of $906.730 million, yielding a surplus of $29.510 million.
 Grants and contracts make up the largest source of revenue for the university, totaling $392.357 million, followed by academic fees at $357.889 million.
 Salaries make up nearly half of the university's expenses, at $439.973 million.
 As of 30 April 2015, the university's endowment is valued at $335.731 million.